 Period of the Catechumenate: A Catechumen is one receiving instruction in the principles of the Christian religion with a view to baptism.
 It is for this reason that those who are already validly baptized in another Christian Faith are not known as Catechumens, but rather Candidates.

 Period of Purification and Enlightenment: This period tends to correspond with Lent and is intended to be a period of increased introspection and coming closer to God.
 The aim of this period is to eliminate what is weak and sinful, and affirm what is holy.
 During this period the Elect undertake a number of Rites, including the Scrutinies and Presentations.

 Celebration of the Sacraments of Initiation: At the Easter Vigil the celebration of the Sacraments of Initiation take place.
 The Sacraments of Baptism, Confirmation, and Eucharist; if one is a candidate, Sacrament of Reconciliation already have been made prior to the vigil.
 The Elect celebrate all of these while the Candidates (having already been baptized) only celebrate Confirmation and the Eucharist.
 The Elect are now called Neophytes, and they are considered to be full members of the Faith Community.

 Period of Mystagogy: After reception into the Church at Easter, this period lets you reflect and learn more about the mysteries of the Mass and the Sacraments that you now participate in fully.

 To ask questions about RCIA or to register for RCIA, please contact Sacramental Coordinator; Phone: 403-948-5394 (Press 7) or Email.
-Please leave your contact name and number for the RCIA coordinator to call you back.
+Please leave your contact information for the RCIA coordinator to contact you.